WintrCat/gamereport-pygame/README.md

 ### **Disclaimers**:
 - Stockfish source code is not included in this repository.
 The source code has not been modified and is available @ https://github.com/official-stockfish/Stockfish
-- pgn.py is not by me, copyright license for the library is included within the script file.
+- pgn.py is not by me; copyright license for the library is included within its script file, `src/pgn.py`.